uploadcare/uploadcare-js-api-clients/README.md

 ## Usage

-### High Level API
+### High-Level API

-To get access to High Level API you need to create an instance of `UploadClient` and provide settings to him:
+To access the High-Level API, you need to create an instance of `UploadClient` providing the necessary settings.
+Specifying `YOUR_PUBLIC_KEY` is mandatory: it points to the specific Uploadcare project:

 ```javascript
 import UploadClient from '@uploadcare/upload-client'